Staying Safe During COVID-19

 With this in mind, we respectfully request that if you meet the following criteria, please contact us on 9388 8113 or email@example.com.

-- If you have been overseas in the previous 14 days, please do not attend Seed Psychology until you have been well for 14 days after returning to Australia.
+- If you have been in the high-risk countries of mainland China, Iran, Italy and South Korea in the previous 14 days please do not attend Seed Psychology until you have been well for 14 days after leaving those countries.

 - This restriction also applies to anyone who has had personal contact with a confirmed case of COVID-19 and/or a compatible illness e.g. fever, breathing difficulties, cough.

-- We are providing hand sanitiser on our reception desk for use when you enter Seed Psychology
+- We will be providing hand sanitiser on our reception desk for use when you enter Seed Psychology

 - Provision of updates on our website